ch-andreatti/gym-dashboard/README.md

    * Weight.
 3. Table in **Google Sheets** is connected to **Power BI**.
 4. **Power BI** is used to perform the **Analysis**.

+### Dashboard

+The dashboard is composed by two pages:
+   * **General Analysis**;
+   * **Analysis by Exercise**.

+The purpose of **General Analysis** is to perform an analysis of the big picture, like to show how many days you went to gym this month or the evolution of how many weights you are lifting by month.

+The purpose of **Analysis by Exercise** is to perform a specific analysis by exercise and understand its progress, like to show the evolution of the weights and series over time.

 ## 🙋‍♂️ Author